emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 Settings > Display & Sound > Resolution > 4K 59.940Hz (Recommended)
 ```

-Additionally, Dynamic Range should be set to **auto**.
+**RGB output:** Dynamic Range should be set to **auto**.
 If your UHD TV can be set to the full range of RGB, then you should set the Shield to the **full** range.

-The newest displays may benefit from tweaking the Shield's color space settings.
+**YCbCr output**: the newest displays may benefit from tweaking the Shield's color space settings.
 If available, you should set your display for the highest available option:

 * YCbCr 4:2:2 12-bit Rec.2020
 * YCbCr 4:2:0 10-bit Rec.2020